Divine-97/E-Commerce-Project/README.md

 * The HTML templates were validated using W3 Validator.
 No major errors were returned for the HTML segments.
 * The CSS style sheet was validated using W3C Validator and no errors were returned.
 * The JavaScript files were run through JSHint and no errors were found
-* The python code was validated using PEP8.
-No errors were returned.
+* The python code was validated using the command python3 -m flake8 with a couple of errors.

 # Responsive Testing